fspoettel/advent-of-code-rust/README.md

 # 🎄 Type `cargo run --bin 01` to run your solution.
 ```

-Individual solutions live in the `./src/bin` directory as separate binaries.
+Individual solutions live in the `./src/bin/` directory as separate binaries.

-Every [solution](https://github.com/fspoettel/advent-of-code-rust/blob/master/bin/scaffold#L21-L52) has _unit tests_ referencing the _example_ file.
-Use these tests to develop and debug your solution.
+Every [solution](https://github.com/fspoettel/advent-of-code-rust/blob/master/bin/scaffold#L21-L52) has _unit tests_ referencing its _example_ file.
+Use these unit tests to develop and debug your solution against example inputs.
 When editing a solution, `rust-analyzer` will display buttons for these actions above the unit tests.

 ### Download inputs for a day

+> **Note**
+> This command requires configuring the optional [automatic input downloads](#automatic-input-downloads) feature.

 ```sh
 # example: `./bin/download 1`